Iain-S/nhs_number_generator/README.md

 ```

 `deterministic_nhs_number_generator` will generate all 189,818,183 valid NHS numbers by default.
-Alternatively, we can provide a more limited range or pick the first N numbers:
+Alternatively, we can pick only as many numbers as we need or provide a more limited range:

 ```python
 from nhs_number_generator.generate_nhs_numbers import deterministic_nhs_number_generator